KDE/documentation-docs-kdenlive-org/user_interface/timeline.rst

 .. .. versionadded:: 19.04.0

 You now have the possibility to move clips and compositions with your keyboard.
-To do it, select a clip in the timeline and use the :guilabel:`Grab Current Item` function from the :menuselection:`Menu --> Timeline` menu or use the default shortcut of :kbd:`Shift + G`.
+To do it, select a clip in the timeline and use the :guilabel:`Grab Current Item` function from the :menuselection:`Menu --> Timeline` menu or use the default shortcut of :kbd:`Shift+G`.

 .. image:: /images/shift-g.gif
    :alt: Moving clips and compositions with Shift+G

 You can then move the item with the arrow keys.

 Keyframes can also be moved individually.
 Just click on a keyframe in the timeline, then move it :kbd:`Left` or :kbd:`Right`, change its value with :kbd:`+` and :kbd:`-`.
-Use :kbd:`Alt + arrow` to go to another keyframe.
+Use :kbd:`Alt+arrow` to go to another keyframe.

 .. image:: /images/moving-keyframes.gif
    :alt: Moving clip keyframes in the timeline